Maia-Everett/lintian.eu/_posts/2024-05-11-warcraft-retrospective-25.md

 He also says they fight with unmatched savagery and are the perfect warriors.
 Thing is, this characteristic is immediately undermined by storytelling considerations.
 Since they're introduced as the player's opponents in the orc campaign, it means that in their first on-screen appearance in a Warcraft game, the night elves *lose*.

-The Sentinels had, as we know from the manual, ten thousand years to prepare for the return of the Burning Legion --- yet the moment they're actually attacked, they lose, and not even to the Burning Legion, but by mortal refugees in hostile territory who didn't even know they were there.
+The Sentinels had, as we know from the manual, ten thousand years to prepare for the return of the Burning Legion --- yet the moment they're actually attacked, they lose, and not even to the Burning Legion, but to mortal refugees in hostile territory who didn't even know they were there.

 Technically, you don't *have* to defeat them all in this mission.
 In fact, it's *very* likely that you'll complete the mission without even destroying the majority of night elf bases.
 But story needs mean that they fail to stop you from cutting down their woods.